nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 As examples, the scraping and pre-processing procedure is built into this application for Homer's Iliad and biblical books, primarily due the the relatively straightforward structure of their websites.

+### Generalizing Tokens
+The token list (referred to as the global variable 'book') is lemmatized and stemmed, generating the token lists 'lemmatizedbook' and 'stemmedbook'.
+A custom list of stop words and punctuation is defined within in the program.
+Tokens in the stop word and punctuation lists are ignnored in the next steps.

+Using WordNet, all the words that are synonymous with each other are grouped.
+(If any word in the text that is a lemma in any synset of another word, the two words are grouped).
+The name of the group is the word in the group that most frequently occurs in the text.
+A copy of the lemmatized book is created with each word replaced by the name of it's group.
+If the word is a stop word or punctuation, it is replaced by "."
+The resulting book is called 'ideabook'.
+Another book is similarly created with synonyms and antonyms grouped together.
+This is referred to as 'ideabook2'.

+All these books represent varying levels of generalization for comparing different parts of the text.
+Using the original book provides the strictest comparison, since words will not match unless they are exactly the same.
+Using idea book 2 provides the loosest comparison, as any word that is a synonym or antonym will match.

+### Measuring Similarity